Who Wants to Be a Millionaire? (Australian game show): 2007 format

 Also, if McGuire believes that the contestant is taking too long to make a decision, the contestant may be put on a shot clock of 60 seconds.
 If the shot clock expires, the contestant is forced to walk away with their current winnings.
 This rule was introduced because the format was live.
 The previous format was pre-recorded where the producers could edit the contestant's deliberations in case they were longer than the producers preferred.
 The host has to make the decision, which is unlike the US version, which adopted a fixed 15 second (first five), 30 seconds (second five), 45 seconds (questions 11–14) and total time saved plus 45 seconds (15th question) clock in 2008.

 Another notable change is the elimination of the preliminary Fastest Finger First rounds, similar to the syndicated US show.
 McGuire simply calls out the contestant's name and the contestant will enter the set and immediately sit in the hot seat, as opposed to before when 10 contestants had to answer a question correctly in the fastest time to get into the hot seat.

 The series ran for its scheduled 6 episodes from 22 October to 26 November 2007.

+The show this season used Rave graphic and soundtrack.